 Recent Accounting Pronouncements: In May 2014, the Financial Accounting Standards Board ("FASB") issued a comprehensive new revenue recognition standard, which will supersede previous existing revenue recognition guidance.
 The Accounting Standards Update ("ASU") also provides guidance on accounting for certain contract costs and requires new disclosures.
-During fiscal 2016, the FASB issued additional clarification guidance on the new revenue recognition standard, which also included certain scope improvements and practical expedients.
+During 2016, the FASB issued additional clarification guidance on the new revenue recognition standard, which also included certain scope improvements and practical expedients.
 The standard (including clarification guidance issued) is effective for fiscal periods beginning after December 15, 2017 and allows for either full retrospective or modified retrospective adoption.
-To date, we have performed a formal review of contracts with 36 of our largest customers which represented 58% of 2016 revenue.
-We are in the process of evaluating the impact of the new guidance based on our review of the contracts with these large customers.
+We have completed a formal review of contracts with 36 of our largest customers, based on revenue, which represented 58% of 2016 revenue.
+This review encompassed customers from a wide variety of end markets and geographies and involved inquiry of sales and operations personnel responsible for servicing these accounts in addition to review of the contracts.
 The balance of our revenue is derived from thousands of customers with which we generally interact in a transactional relationship where goods are purchased from our branch locations.
-Based on our analysis to date, we do not expect the guidance to have a material impact on the timing of our revenue recognition.
-We plan to adopt the standard in the first quarter of 2018 and have determined that we will utilize the modified retrospective transition method.
+Based on our analysis to date, we do not expect the guidance to have a material impact on the timing of our revenue recognition; however, our disclosures will be expanded to address the qualitative and quantitative requirements of the new standard.
+We expect to finalize our analysis and related documentation and to adopt the standard in the first quarter of 2018 and have determined that we will utilize the modified retrospective transition method.
 We are still assessing the impact of the standard on our internal control processes and information systems.
 However, we do not currently believe that significant modifications of our systems will be required.